 Worker Safety and Maritime Law

-These incidents show just how dangerous working in oil and gas can be and that blame can be assigned to various parties involved.
-Offshore work is particularly risky and workers on platforms are always in danger of being victims of accidents.
+These incidents show how dangerous oil and gas work can be and that blame can be assigned to various parties involved.
+Offshore work is particularly risky, and workers on platforms are always in danger of being victims of accidents.
 These accidents can lead to long-term health problems, medical bills, and lost wages.

 For these reasons, workers in the offshore industry are protected by maritime law, which gives them the right to sue employers for adequate compensation.